Thursday, August 22, 2024

 It was then that the silence took charge of the sky,

-all the eyes of that area were closed, no stars in their
+many eyes of the terrain were closed, no stars in their

 dethroned them, breaking boundaries of acts set,